Expert Dog Behaviour Services

 Don't I just need training?

 While there is an element to training involved in behaviour services, behaviour services are different to training as they take into account a holistic approach.
+Behaviourists will have studied behaviour in depth and take into account different factors such as pain, fear and frustration.
 Where there are emotions such as fear involved - behavioural services are needed.
 Behaviour modification focuses on helping to modify the emotional response.
 I can recommend trainers to you, if that is what you and your dog need and can work alongside them too.

-Aggression and reactivity can put them, you and other dogs and people in danger.
-I take an in depth consultation and discuss your dogs triggers and what is pre-disposing, initiating and maintaining the behaviour your dogs are showing.
-I'm here to help and decode your dogs behaviour.
+In the jump start session I discuss your dogs triggers and what is pre-disposing, initiating and maintaining the behaviour your dogs are showing.
+I'm here to help and decode your dogs behaviour and figure out why they are feeling the way they are so we can take steps to help them.

 Dog body language can often be subtle and we're not always taught it.
 Here are some signs a dog is showing distress signs.
 Often, if left untreated this distress can increase: